What is Recruitment Marketing? - Complete Guide

 Technology changes every month.
 New updates and tech stacks appear all the time.
 It means that recruiters should always have a long-term perspective in mind, looking for candidates who aren't only excellent in their skills but also have great learning capacities.
 Once again, a typical recruitment process doesn't offer a way to detect such abilities.

 Tech talents are quickly taken off the market.
 While a company decides whether to offer candidates a meetup, another business will already propose a contract.
+Utilizing custom software development services can provide a competitive edge in the tech recruitment landscape.
 The classical recruitment process with multiple test tasks, interviews, and meetings is not competitive anymore.

 Some companies (especially startups) offer positions to candidates in less than one day.
 It's a record-breaking speed, and not all businesses are ready to embrace it.
 However, it creates certain expectations in a candidate's mind - so your tech talent might not even agree to go through a long weekly process.